 Intelligence (information) about bad behaviour in the market is important to CAV.
 It enables the agency to track emerging trends and to identify individual businesses, or problems within industry sectors, that may be causing harm to consumers.

-You can report bad behaviour by filling in a complaint form (available on CAV’s website) and sending it to CAV; or, if reporting a scam, by filling in the online ‘dob in a scam’ form on CAV’s website.
+You can report bad behaviour by filling in and submitting CAV’s complaint form; or, if reporting a scam, by filling in and submitting CAV’s ‘Report a scam’ form.

 Advocacy for people with a disability

-CAV provides free, one-to-one assistance for people with a disability who need extra help with a The agreement between a landlord and a tenant for the rental of a property. issue.
-CAV’s advocates can:
+CAV provides free, one-to-one assistance for people with a disability who need extra help with a tenancy issue.

 - explain tenants’ rights and responsibilities;